therooler/jaxmg/docs/install.md

 This will install a GPU compatible version of JAX.

-To verify the installation (requires at least one GPU):
+To verify the installation (requires at least one GPU) run

 ```bash
 pytest